jbcodeforce/aws-remote-svc-acccess-from-k8s/README.md

 ### ECR access from remote Kubernetes

-To access a remote registry, Kubernetes cluster uses the Secret of `kubernetes.io/dockerconfigjson` type to authenticate to it and to pull a private image.
-The secret can be define in a specific namespace.
-The `.dockerconfigjson` is the base64 encrypted version of the docker `config.json` file:
+To access a remote registry, Kubernetes cluster uses the Secret of `kubernetes.io/dockerconfigjson` type to authenticate to the remote registry and to pull a private image from.
+The secret can be defined in any namespace.
+The `.dockerconfigjson` is the base64 encrypted version of the docker `config.json` file, which looks like:

 ```json
 {